tardate/LittleArduinoProjects/README.md

-# 178 Little Arduino Projects
+# 179 Little Arduino Projects
-> Latest addition:sparkles: [LED7Segment/ShiftDriveModule](./playground/LED7Segment/ShiftDriveModule) - a custom 7-segment display module PCB with 74HC595 shift register interface
+> Latest addition:sparkles: [LEDx16Module](./playground/LEDx16Module) - a custom 16 LED SMD PCB with 74HC595 shift register interface

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like